Cure Parkinson’s and Alzheimer’s Research UK announce a partnership

 Learn more

-Cure Parkinson’s and Van Andel Institute (VAI) are delighted to announce Dr Matt Farrer as the winner of the 2025 Tom Isaacs Award, which honours researchers who closely collaborate with the Parkinson’s community.
-The two organisations were delighted to announce Dr Matt Farrer as winner…
+Cure Parkinson’s and Van Andel Institute (VAI) are delighted to announce Dr Matthew Farrer as the winner of the 2025 Tom Isaacs Award, which honours researchers who closely collaborate with the Parkinson’s community.
+The two organisations were delighted to announce Dr Matthew Farrer as winner…

 Combination therapies: a change in approach for Parkinson’s research